Automatic Translating between Ancient Chinese and Contemporary Chinese with Limited Aligned Corpora: Proposed Method

-Given a pair of aligned passages (the source language sentences $S=\{s_1,s_2,\cdots ,s_n\}$ and target language sentences $T=\{t_1,t_2,\cdots ,t_m\}$), the objective of sentence alignment is to extract a set of matching sentence pairs out of the two passages.
+The objective of sentence alignment is to extract a set of matching sentence pairs out of the two passages.
 Each matching pair consists of several sentence pairs like $(s_i, t_j)$, which implies that $s_i$ and $t_j$ form a parallel pair.